Mihai-Solescu/data-pipeline-fwk/docs/instructions/storage.md

 - See ADD Section 3.4 for architecture and API details.
 - See ROADMAP Phase 2 for implementation and testing tasks.

 - Refer to the PlantUML diagram in `docs/diagrams/storage.puml` for component relationships.
+- Storage component source files are located in `+pipeline/+storage/`.

 ---